Probability Bounding: Post-Hoc Calibration via Box-Constrained Softmax: Conclusion

 \section{Conclusion}

-In this study, we introduced the box-constrained softmax ($\mathrm{BCSoftmax}$) function, a generalization of the $\mathrm{Softmax}$ function with box constraints on the output probability vector.
-We proposed an efficient and exact computation algorithm for $\mathrm{BCSoftmax}$.
-Using $\mathrm{BCSoftmax}$, we introduced two post-hoc calibration methods: probability bounding and logit bounding.
-Our experimental results indicated that the proposed methods can calibrate the baseline models and outperformed the existing post-hoc calibration methods.
-We believe that $\mathrm{BCSoftmax}$ has broad applicability across various domains.
+We proposed a novel post-hoc calibration method, probability bounding (PB), which mitigates overconfidence and underconfidence by enforcing box constraints on output probabilities.
+To implement PB, we introduced the box-constrained softmax ($\BCSoftmax$) function, a generalization of $\Softmax$ with box constraints on the output probability vector, and presented an efficient and exact algorithm for computing $\BCSoftmax$.
+We provided theoretical guarantees for PB and proposed two variants of PB.
+Our experimental results indicated that the proposed methods can calibrate the baseline models and enhance the existing post-hoc calibration methods.
+We believe that $\BCSoftmax$ has broad applicability across various domains.